bschambers/typit/README.md

 * Location of dictionary directory (usually it's automatically detected)
 * Length of generated line of words (in characters)
 * Test duration in seconds
+* Text file to use in literature test
+* Point to start in literature file

 To access these, type <kbd>M-x customize-group RET typit RET</kbd>.

+The last two parameters can also be set by typing <kbd>M-x typit-set-marker-for-literature-file</kbd> in any text file at a point of your choosing.
+The file will be set and saved for future sessions.
+The starting point is saved and then updated automatically every time that you finish the literature test.

 ## Contribution